Nick Ut: Later career

-Ut is a United States citizen and is married with two children in Los Angeles.
-His photos of a crying Paris Hilton in the back seat of a Los Angeles County Sheriff's cruiser on June 8, 2007, were published worldwide; however, Ut was photographing Hilton alongside photographer Karl Larsen.
-Two photographs emerged; the more famous photograph of Hilton was credited to Ut despite being Larsen's photo.
+His photos of a crying Paris Hilton in the back seat of a Los Angeles County Sheriff's cruiser on June 8, 2007, were published worldwide.
+However, Ut was photographing Hilton alongside photographer Karl Larsen.
+Two photographs emerged, the more famous of which showing Hilton was credited to Ut, despite being Larsen's photo.

 After working for the Associated Press for 51 years, Ut retired in 2017.
 The photography community in Los Angeles held a retirement party to celebrate Ut's career and exhibit his work (including that iconic Pulitzer Prize-winning photo) at The Perfect Exposure Gallery in Los Angeles.